snehalsahu98/sql_projects/project 03_food delivery app/README.md

-# SQL Project: Data Analysis on a Food Delivery Application
+# SnapEats: SQL Data Analysis on a Food Delivery Application

 ## 📌 Overview